-After acknowledging the global burden of food-borne diseases on individuals of all ages, the United Nations General Assembly then proclaimed in 2018 that every year, 7th June would be celebrated as World Food Safety Day.
+After acknowledging the global burden of foodborne diseases on individuals of all ages, the United Nations General Assembly then proclaimed in 2018 that every year, the 7th of June would be celebrated as World Food Safety Day.

 World Food Safety Day: Date

 This year too, World Food Safety Day will be celebrated on 7th June 2022.